Care homes in Portugal fear they will be ravaged by coronavirus

 Most of the residents had tested positive for the virus and others are awaiting results.
 As soon as everyone is evacuated, soldiers will disinfect the facility, Santos said.

-Workers fear a situation similar to that in neighboring Spain, where soldiers sent to disinfect nursing homes found elderly people dead in their beds.
+Workers fear a situation similar to that in neighbouring Spain, where soldiers sent to disinfect nursing homes found elderly people dead in their beds.

 “Our homes were underresourced and understaffed before all this happened,” Rui Fontes, president of an association training care home workers, told Reuters.
 “I bet you we’ll find bodies in homes soon ourselves as well.”